ibm-cloud-docs/key-protect/concepts/key-rotation.md

       {{site.data.keyword.keymanagementserviceshort}} helps you simplify
       rotation for encryption keys by enabling rotation policies for keys that you generate in the service.
-After you create a root key, you can manage a rotation policy for the key in the or with the
+After you create a root key, you can manage a rotation policy for the key in the user interface (UI) or with the
       {{site.data.keyword.keymanagementserviceshort}} API.
     </p>
     <p>